National Art Gallery in Ottawa : Things to Know

 While viewing and touring the galleries, some things need to be kept in mind:

-• Photographs – The gallery generally allows photographs to be taken by visitors.
+• Photographs – The gallery generally allows photos to be taken by visitors.
 However, there are some restrictions on temporary exhibitions.
-So checking with the staff or referring to signage is recommended before clicking pictures.
+So, checking with the staff or referring to signage is recommended before clicking pictures.

-• Accessibility – The national gallery has great facilities and is accessible to visitors with disabilities.
+• Accessibility – The National Gallery has excellent facilities and is accessible to disabled visitors.
 It offers wheelchair ramps, elevators, and easily accessible washrooms.

-• Visitors Guidelines – Following the visitor’s guidelines is always recommended.
-It includes all the required details on behaving in the galleries, like refraining from touching the arts.
-Speaking softly and respecting other spaces and visitors.
+• Visitors’ Guidelines – Following the visitors’ guidelines is always recommended.
+It includes all the required details on behaving in the galleries, like refraining from touching the art, speaking softly, and respecting other spaces and visitors.